 NexRemote comes on a disk that you pop into your computer.
 This setup also allows you to control the NexStar using several other astronomy software programs.

 Connecting your PC to the hand control can be problematic though.
 Many modern computers no longer have an RS-232 port.
 You can add an RS-232 PC card to your machine if you can find one and if there is room for one.

 An alternative to the card is using a USB (a port which your PC does have) to RS-232 adapter.
-The adapter is reportedly not reliable in many cases though.
+As of this writing, the adapter is reportedly not reliable in many cases though.

 Why Should I Care about the StarBright XLT Optical Coatings?